djalbat/easy-layout/README.md

 Layout elements that work with CSS flexbox.

+There are three elements, namely s horizontal and a vertical splitter and a sizeable element that the splitters manipulate.
+They are all closely tied to CSS.
+For example, the sizeable element will poll its `min-width`, `max-width`, `min-height`, `max-height` CSS properties and adhere to them.
+They can also be nested easily.

 ## Related projects

 - [EasyUI](https://github.com/djalbat/EasyUI) A V-framework.
 - [EasyUI-DragAndDrop](https://github.com/djalbat/EasyUI-DragAndDrop) Drag and drop elements including a file explorer and a rubbish bin.
+- [EasyUI-RichTextArea](https://github.com/djalbat/EasyUI-RichTextArea) A textarea component that handles and hands off events well.

 ### Are these projects actually used anywhere?